Samkth123/KTH-md/Finans II.md

 Mortgage-backed securities are pass-through securitiesbecause the cash flows produced by homeowners paying off their mortgages are passed through to investors

+### What is a Mutual Fund?

+A mutual fund is an investment vehicle that pools money from many investors to purchase a diversified portfolio of stocks, bonds, or other securities.
+This allows individual investors access to a broad array of investments that would be difficult to manage on their own.

+### Key Facts About Mutual Funds:

+1. **Trading**: Shares are traded only once per day after the market closes, based on the fund's net asset value (NAV).

+2. **Taxation**: The fund itself isn't taxed, but investors pay taxes on capital gains from selling shares and on income from fund distributions.

+3. **Important Metrics**:

+    - **Assets Under Management (AUM)**: Indicates the size of the fund.
+    - **Total Expense Ratio (TER)**: Shows the percentage of the fund's assets used for operational expenses.
+    - **Turnover Ratio**: Measures how frequently the fund buys and sells assets, indicating the activity level of the fund manager.

+- **Implication**: A high NAV suggests that the value of the fund's assets has increased.
+This could be due to positive market movements, successful investment strategies, or other factors that have appreciated the asset values within the fund.
+- **Investor Perspective**: For current investors, a decrease in NAV can be concerning as it reflects a loss in value.
+For new investors, a lower NAV might be seen as a more affordable entry point into the fund, assuming they believe the fund's performance will improve.